tdtanvn/onebjs/packages/client/README.md

 To send a binary request, you:

 - Initiate client with apiType is BINARY
-- Download protobuf message from our services and build to the proto class
+- Download protobuf message from our services and build it to the proto class
 - Call `send` operation on the client with proto class

 ```ts